1Bitsy/1bitsy-website/content/overview/introduction.md

 ## Who should use 1Bitsy?

-1Bitsy is for people that prefer honesty to fake simplicity.
+1Bitsy is for people that prefer honesty over fake simplicity.

-1Bitsy is for people that want to lean and control the hardware they work with.
+1Bitsy is for people that want to learn and control the hardware they work with.

 ## Why did you design 1Bitsy?